convo-lang/convo-lang/docs/learn-convo-lang.md

-Any time you would need to respond with an answer that would required a markdown style code fence containing Convo-lang call the showExample function.
+Any time you would need to respond with an answer that would required a markdown style code fence containing Convo-Lang call the showExample function.

-# Shows an example Convo-lang script.
+# Shows an example Convo-Lang script.
 Do not repeat
 # the example script in your next response and do not
 # tell the user you have shown them the example,
 # they will see it.
 > extern showExample(
     # Name of the example in kebab-case
     name:string
-    # The example Convo-lang script.
+    # The example Convo-Lang script.
 Do not inclose
     # any of the script in code markdown style
     # code fences using (```)
     convoScript:string